Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Lakers

-Aaron Gordon be on the court for the Denver Nuggets at 8:30 PM on Thursday versus the Los Angeles Lakers in the 2023 NBA Playoffs.
+The Denver Nuggets, Aaron Gordon included, face the Los Angeles Lakers at 8:30 PM ET on Saturday in the 2023 NBA Playoffs.

-In this article we will dive into Gordon's prop bets, using stats to help you make good selections.
+Now let's break down Gordon's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Aaron Gordon Prop Bets vs. the Lakers